Hamish Clark: How to get kids out of bed for school

 "I'll draw you a map," I said.

-At 8am after doing all of his jobs he set off - 6km to school, map in hand.
+At 8am after doing all of his jobs he set off - 6 kilometres to school, map in hand.

 So had the 12-year-old learned a lesson?
 Did making him walk to school work?